Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/jewelry-get-single.md

 ## Practice Exercise

 Enhance your Get Single Product endpoint by:
-1. Adding a parameter to control the inclusion of related data (e.g., `?includeReviews=true&includeGemstones=true`)
+1. Adding a parameter to control the inclusion of related data (e.g., `?includeMetal=true&includeGemstone=true&includeStyle=true`)
-2. Adding a parameter to specify the number of reviews to include (e.g., `?reviewCount=5` for the 5 most recent reviews)
+2. Adding a calculated field for the total value of the product (base price + metal value + gemstone value)
-3. Adding a calculated field for the total value of the product (base price + gemstone value)
+3. Creating a new endpoint that returns similar products (products with the same style or with the same metal)
-4. Adding a field that indicates whether the product is on sale (has an active discount)
+4. Adding an endpoint to get all products with a specific metal and gemstone combination
-5. Creating a new endpoint that returns similar products (products in the same category or with the same metal)
+5. Implementing an endpoint to get products sorted by price within a specific style